Xerox lines up Citigroup financing as it weighs bid for HP

 Xerox was trading up 1.7 per cent at $36.51, giving it a market value of about $8.1 billion.

 A representative for Xerox declined to comment.
-Representative for Citigroup and HP weren’t immediately available for comment.
+A representative for Citigroup and HP were not immediately available for comment.

 On Monday, Xerox had said it will sell its 25 per cent stake in Fuji Xerox, its joint venture with Fujifilm Holdings, for $2.3 billion, after investor activism scuppered a deal involving the two companies.